azure-octo/dapr-apim-demo/README.md

 </policies>
 ```

-To apply this policy we need to execute the similar operation like we did before on the API level but this time on only for that one operation (e.g. `/apis/dapr/operations/echo/policies/policy`):
+To apply this policy to the `echo` API, submit it to the Azure management API:

 ```shell
 curl -i -X PUT \